 Gripping her case tighter, Linsan forced a smile on her lips.
 “She does have a beautiful voice.”

 Gab pointed to her cabin.
+Her entire hand was covered in faint tattoos that covered every inch of skin from fingertip to her elbow in a dense pattern.
 “Come up and talk to me.
 I have tea.”

 “I really need to ask some questions.”